-With spring definitely getting a grip now, worn out horse owners can take a little respite from the hard work horses can be through a grizzly winter!
-Winter brings hard labour and work in keeping our beloved horses and ponies fed and healthy through these hard months.
+With spring definitely getting a grip now, worn out horse owners can take a little respite from the work that horses bring through a grizzly winter!
+Winter is hard labour when keeping our beloved horses and ponies fed and healthy through these tough months.
 It can be a battle of keeping legs free from mud fever, dealing with hoof abscesses, potential colic or feeding the horse correctly because of the change in exercise and turn out.

 Older horses particularly can suffer through the winter, especially in keeping good condition and require extra care over their younger companions in the yard.
 Most associate the finer breeds such as Thoroughbreds or Warmbloods that take more care through the winter months as they advance in years.
 However, don’t take for granted that your veteran hardy native breed can cope easily with the harsh winter weather.
 Their bodies change with age and will show signs that they need some extra support in keeping them in tip top shape.